 First, you should employ new competent employees when you expand.
-You will also have to invest in an HR management system and automated payroll software to manage them effectively.
+You must also invest in an HR management system and automated payroll software to manage them effectively.

 Second, to deal with the more diverse customer needs, you have to, first of all, communicate more with them.
 Establish strong customer relationships to understand their pain points and how your product or service can best help them.
 You will also need to collect and analyze as much customer data as possible.

 As your business grows, you also have to maintain productivity and efficiency.
 In short, you have to deal with business intelligence requirements.
 Thankfully, all you need are the right policies, practices, and technologies.